JeremyG956/Jeremy-s_Data_Analytics_Portfolio/README.md

 ![Welcome](intro.jpg)

-Olympic data analyzed, Fire fighters resources and schedules optimized, advanced SQL joins

-things to note for good story telling on this:
-Intro, problem statement, skills demonstrated, data sourcing, data transformation, data modeling, analysis and visualization, conclusion and recommendation.

-Intro (Power BI concepts applied), DAX, Data modeling (Star Schema)

-Start with a stock image.

 # Introduction
 As part of the final assessment project in my Data Visualization course, I undertook a consulting role for a local fire department.
 Tasked with investigating and addressing several core issues within the organization, the assignment offered a prime opportunity to leverage data analytics and visualization techniques in a real-world setting.
 The main challenges posed by the Fire Department Chief were threefold: improving department morale, effectively balancing the workload, and streamlining the allocation of resources.
 This project was a deep dive into the fire department's operational data, which I leveraged to provide data-driven solutions to the stated challenges.
+The project timeline would be two weeks.
+Week one, meet with the fire chief for one hour, get to know his concerns, and understand what he hopes to accomplish with this data.
+Week two, a thirty-minute follow-up interview to review any concerns, note any final adjustments his team needs, and get any problems that arise taken care of.
+Lastly, present the dashboards to the Fire Chief and staff, and submit the dashboards for their future usage.

 # Problem Statement
 The Fire Department Chief highlighted several significant concerns that were negatively impacting the department.
 Morale was low due to the perception of overwork, especially during holiday periods, because of their 24-hour on, 24-hour off shift pattern.
 Workload distribution, he noted, was also a considerable problem, as resources were not being allocated based on data-driven decision-making.
 Rather, the allocation was primarily conducted based on gut feelings or intuition.
 Additionally, the need for regular training throughout the year, which should ideally be scheduled during slower periods, was also emphasized.
 In essence, the critical issue was the lack of data-driven decision-making strategies across the board, from scheduling to resource allocation and training.